candros/Turbiscan-PSD/README.md

 The notebook "OSC PSD Notebook" contains the code necessary to either train a new OSC PSD model or to predict the PSD of the samples run on the Turbiscan, as descirbed by Andros et al (in press).

 The excel spreadsheet "training_pipette_psd.xlsx" contains all the pipette data used to train the model described by Andros et al (in press).

+The file "environment.yml" contains the libraries and dependencies at the time of writing the code.